The Amazing Race: China Rush 3: Leg 12 (Yunnan → Sichuan)

-In this leg's first Roadblock, teams had to make their way through Huanglonxi Historic Town to Lonpan Square and locate a team of dragon dancers, who each had an image of a previously eliminated team on their arm.
+In this leg's first Roadblock, teams had to make their way through Huanglongxi Historic Town to Lonpan Square and locate a team of dragon dancers, who each had an image of a previously eliminated team on their arm.
 The chosen team member then had to dress in a traditional dragon dancer costume and arrange their dancers with the city of the team's elimination listed on the dragon:

 After arranging the dancers, they had to correctly perform a dragon dance as the dragon's tail to receive their next clue.

 In this season's final Roadblock, one team member had to tackle the Huarong Path by rearranging several large blocks on a grid to guide the Cao Cao block to the end of the path to receive their final clue.